International Women’s Day X JUMP 2022

 (NT) The patriarchy….. so therefore pretty much everything.

-Have you ever had to overcome any obstacles in the industry?
+Have you ever had to overcome any obstacles in the industry based on your gender?

-(KH) One client from Qatar would not recognise a female (me) in a senior position, it was very frustrating!
-Even more so when our London based partner, failed to introduce me to respect their culture.
+(KH) Not in our industry directly, but one client from Qatar would not recognise a female (me) in a senior position, it was very frustrating!
+Even more so when our London based partner, failed to introduce me in order to respect their culture.

-(KN) No, I haven’t encountered obstacles but, like anyone in any job, I’ve had to work hard to make the most of every moment.
+(KN) I don’t have a specific obstacle but, like anyone in any job, I’ve had to work hard to make the most of every moment.
+Design isn’t a 9 to 5 job so those moments tend to turn into long hours, long days and long years.

 (NT) Yes.
 As one of the 12% of senior female creatives I have to shout louder to make myself heard.